Here are the locations of mobile speed cameras in Calderdale

-Here are the locations of mobile speed cameras in Calderdale from week commencing Monday 13 August.
+Mobile speed cameras will be at the following locations in Calderdale on week commencing Monday 20 August.

 Boothtown Road Between Woodside Road & Ploughcroft Lane